When the odds don’t matter: Rifle Bears ready to square off against The Classical Academy in battle for state title

 In addition to battling COVID-19, the Bears had to start their delayed season with a completely new head coach and a completely new coaching staff.
 To add fuel to the fire, that staff was responsible for filling the shoes of about 20 seniors who graduated the previous year.

-While the 2020-2021 season kept getting pushed back due to pandemic concerns, former Rifle head coach Demon Wells abruptly left, and eventually took up a head coaching job in Jefferson City, Missouri.
+While the 2020-2021 season kept getting pushed back due to pandemic concerns, former Rifle head coach Damon Wells abruptly left, and eventually took up a head coaching job in Jefferson City, Missouri.

 This left Rifle at a weird crossroads.
 In his tenure with the Bears, Wells amassed 118 wins to 35 losses and led their football program to three state title games, in 2005, 2012 and 2014.